l-ra/openeet/dotnet/README.md

 # Forked for .NET
-[This repo was forked and you can find more .NET foccused repo](https://github.com/vlastikcocek/openeet/tree/master/dotnet)
+[This repo was forked and you can find more .NET foccused repo](https://github.com/vlastikcocek/openeet/tree/master/dotnet) I this repo I will fix reported bugs and I will try to keep the basic code working in case of protocol change.
+No functionality will be added at the moment (I may change mind in the future :-)).

 # Work In Progress
 Even if working well with v3 of the playground of the EET system, this is still work in progress.

-Any contribution is welcomed!

 # C# implementation of core EET functionalities
 Based on Java implementation now works for generating valid signed SOAP request.

 !!WARNING!!
-I am not C# native, the code could be ugly it can even can harm your c#ist eyes.
+I am not C# native, the code could be ugly it can even can harm your c#ish eyes.
 But still... the code works for me.

 Look at tests project for example how to use the main class EetRegisterRequest.